 - kale (254 mg).
-Kale is among the richest vegan foods in calcium. you can eat.
+Kale is one of the richest vegan foods in calcium.
 Most noteworthy, kale has a low oxalate content.
 So, calcium in kale is bioavailable.

 - collard greens (232 mg).
 You can enjoy collard greens either cooked or raw.
 Cooked collard greens contain about 140 mg of calcium.